secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 **Form strategy for individual assets:**

 1. Click `Add Rule` in the `Content Rules` row.
-1. Select the `General Form (2074) LIVE` form.
-This is the only form that is set up with capture tags to appropriately track data from PathFactory to Marketo.
-Do not use any other forms.
+1. Select the `General Form (2074) LIVE` form unless otherwise required according to campaign needs.
 1. Under `Display Behavior`, click the dropdown and choose the assets where you want the form to show. (**Please Note:** only assets that you have added to the content track will show in the dropdown.
 If you want the form to show on an asset that *is not* in the track, you will need to add it first.)
 1. Select the amount of seconds you want to delay before the form shows on the asset.
 Ten seconds is the default selection.
 1. Select additional options for the form behavior.
 If you will be using the content track or individual asset links in an email, you are working with a known audience and therefore should only select `Show to unknown users`.
 This prevents forms being shown to users who are already known in Marketo.
 However, if you are using the form on the web or other channels, you'll want to select `Show to unknown users` only.